jakebian/user-graph-seeder/README.md

 ## Example using [faker.js](https://github.com/Marak/faker.js)

+UserSeeder requires you to specify exactly how you want the fake data to be generated.
+In this example we use the popular [faker.js](https://github.com/Marak/faker.js).
 To use faker.js with meteor, use it as an npm module using meteorhacks:npm package.

 ```javascript
 if(userSeeder.meteorUtil.isEmpty("users")) {